 I make no claim to clairvoyance, I don't read tarot cards, but I've got this grand gut feeling that the bigger disasters are just waiting offstage, regardless of what transpires this week.

 Do we do this before or after we find and slaughter all of the ultra-rich Republican types, because while they're still alive, they will use ALL of their substantial resources to keep things going just the way they are now.
-In the end, might makes right.
-Nothing has changed since the caveman.
+They tried to assimilate me.
+They failed.

 There's a cadre of useful idiot apparatchiks who have been through the MBA mill who will repeat - and believe - this nonsense on cue because it makes them feel grown up.